stanley-piotrowski/python_crash_course/README.md

-# python_crash_course
+# README

-Notes, exercises, and projects from Python Crash Course by Eric Matthews
+This repository contains notes, exercises, and projects from the book Python Crash Course by Eric Matthews.